• Skip to primary navigation

 Ingredients

-• ½ lb cold smoked salmon chopped
+• ½ lb cold smoked salmon chopped; or swap for same amount of regular salmon

 • 6 teaspoon dijon mustard divided

-• 4 teaspoon rum
+• 4 teaspoon rum or cognac

 • 4 teaspoon lemon juice about half a lemon

-• 4 tablespoon dill finely chopped
+• 4 tablespoon dill finely chopped; can be swapped for chives

-• 4 tablespoon parsley finely chopped
+• 4 tablespoon parsley finely chopped; can be swapped for chives

 Fried capers (makes 2 Tbsp)